 The development of our 97-acre campus mirrors the growth of our student population.
-A new Enrollment Services Building, and a three-story, 350-space parking deck were completed in 2013.
-Renovations to the A and G Buildings began in 2013.
-When these projects are completed, our A Building will be the new home to our adult basic education program, adult services, services for students with disabilities, and veterans services.
-The campus also includes a Visual & Performing Arts Center that has an art gallery and a 400-seat theater; the Library Building; Field House and gymnasium; several classroom buildings with faculty offices, administrative space, science and computer laboratories: lecture hall: Conference Center: Children's Center: and Administrative Services Building.
-A new Classroom Student Center opened in January 2010 that includes the Cougar Grille, bookstore, classrooms, offices, and other student services.
+A new Enrollment Services Building and a three-story, 350-space parking deck were completed in 2013.
+Administration Hall is the new home to our adult basic education program, adult services, services for students with disabilities, and veteran services.
+An addition to Science & Technology Hall is underway to add classrooms and labs, and Academic Hall will soon be closed for renovation.
+The campus also includes a Visual & Performing Arts Center that has an art gallery, small studio theater for more intimate productions and a 400-seat theater; the Library Building; Field House and gymnasium; several classroom buildings with faculty offices, administrative space, science and computer laboratories; lecture hall; Conference Center; Children's Center; and Administrative Services Building.
+The Classroom/ Student Center includes the Cougar Grille, bookstore, student lounges, classrooms, offices, and other student services.
 The Monroe Center on Monroe Avenue houses the building trades, culinary arts programs and student-run 200 Monroe restaurant that is open on a limited basis.
-FCC also recently partnered with Howard and Carroll Community Colleges to open the Mount Airy College Center for Health Care Education in fall 2012.
+FCC also recently partnered with Howard and Carroll Community Colleges to open the Mount Airy

+College Center for Health Care Education in fall 2012.
 The center brings together high-quality health care programs from all three campuses, allowing students throughout central Maryland to pursue high-demand health care training programs at low cost in one convenient location.